juju-solutions/jujuresources/README.rst

 remote ``resources.yaml`` (``-r <url-or-file>``), which are cached in the ``local_mirror`` directory (``-d local_mirror``).

-Note that the charms will need to be able to see the machine you create the mirror on, and the charms must support a config option to point Juju Resources to the mirror (as well as handle the possibility that their resources may not be available when they are first deployed).
+Note that the charms will need to be able to access the machine and port you run the mirror on, and the charms must support a config option to point Juju Resources to the mirror (as well as handle the possibility that their resources may not be available when they are first deployed).